IshaSimran/cpnt262-a2/README.md

 - [GH Pages Site](https://ishasimran.github.io/cpnt262-a2/)

 For this assignment I created a dynamic image gallery of different types of flowers.
-You can click on each image to take you the wikipedia page for flowers.
+You can hover over each image for a small transition effect, and can click on each image to take you the wikipedia page for flowers.

 ## Attributions